-- Starting at one end, make sure the edge of the sheet is 10mm in from the side of the shed and screw 1 x 55mm tek screw through the top of the crest on corrugate profile into the top plate front and rear. - · Repeat at the other end. - Check that everything is aligned and fit the rest of the screws front and rear using the Roof Fixing Pattern below as a guide.
-Start with the overlaps in the sheets and then 1 x screw on the 3rd rib either side of each join - see fig.1 below.
+- Starting at one end, make sure the edge of the sheet is overhanging 20mm past the end of the shed and screw 1 x 55mm tek screw through the top of the crest on corrugate profile into the top plate front and rear. - Repeat at the other end. - Check that everything is aligned and fit the rest of the screws front and rear using the Roof Fixing Pattern below as a guide.
+Start with the overlaps in the sheets and then screw in the rest.
+You should use 4 screws front, middle and rear for each sheet.
+Ensure to screw through the overlap as per below diagram.